viztini/MAGI/README.md

+---

-# MAGI
+# **MAGI**

-MAGI system is a cluster of three AI supercomputers that manage and support all task performed by the NERV organization from their Tokyo-3 headquarter.
+MAGI is a simulation of the three-part supercomputer system from *Neon Genesis Evangelion*.

-Originally designed by Dr. Naoko Akagi, each of the three AI agents reflects a separate part of her complex personality:
+It models the MELCHIOR • 1, BALTHASAR • 2, and CASPER • 3 subsystems, each representing a different aspect of Dr. Naoko Akagi’s personality:

-- MELCHIOR • 1 - her as a scientist,
+* **MELCHIOR • 1** — her as a scientist
-- BALTHASAR • 2 - her as a mother,
+* **BALTHASAR • 2** — her as a mother
-- CASPER • 3 - her as a woman.
+* **CASPER • 3** — her as a woman

-Those (often conflicting, yet complementary) agents participate in a voting process in order to answer most challenging questions.
+Each agent answers the question independently, and the final MAGI decision is determined through a voting process.

 <p align="center">
   <img src="https://raw.githubusercontent.com/TomaszRewak/MAGI/master/examples/example_1.gif" width=800/>